Internet Of Things: The Agent Of Change For The Defense System

 Presently, what the defense system need is high connectivity, getting real-time information and knowing situational awareness.
 All this is possible with a connected technology (Internet of things) that can make soldiers more powerful, efficient and effective.

 Gartner predicts that the IoT devices are going to encompass more than 6.4 billion by the end of 2016.
-Let’s dig deeper how exponential increased adoption of internet of things (IoT) would give a leg up to the defense system.
+Let’s dig deeper how exponentially increased adoption of internet of things (IoT) would give a leg up to the defense system.

 1) Provide battlefield situational awareness

 Surveying the battlefield in advance would help the officers in taking apt decisions at right time.
-How the officers would come to know about the landscape before actually been there?
+How would the officers come to know about the landscape before actually been there?
 The assessment is possible with manned or unmanned aerial vehicles where attached sensors sense the data and send it to the command center in real-time.
 From the center, the data is analyzed, assessed and based on the situation, commands are executed.

 The network-centric warfare using IoT transform the communication gateways and connect battlefield assets back to headquarters.
 This way instant decisions could be taken at ease.